-6.16.3 Directed Independent Learning (DIL)
+6.16.4 Directed Independent Learning (DIL)

-In order to assist students in developing the essential reading, writing, study, or research skills and/or strategies needed to succeed in their graduate program of study, Directed Independent Learning activities (DIL) will be designed by close collaboration among faculty in specific content areas.
-This will require 80 hours of study time outside of class for the duration of this semester in specified Modules.
+In order to assist students in developing the essential reading, writing, study, or research skills and/or strategies needed to succeed in their Modules, Directed Independent Learning activities (DIL) will be designed by close collaboration among faculty in the content areas.
+This will require 80 hours of study time outside of class for the duration of this semester.